 In order to be able to create and send a newsletter, you obviously need recipients (duh!).
 Setting up an email contact list with high interaction rates is relatively simple if you take certain factors into consideration.

 To gain new newsletter subscribers, the first thing you’ll need is a responsive subscription widget with a double opt-in process.
-Add the subscription widget to all the relevant pages of your website.
-Some of the most effective places to include your widget in are the homepage, the blog, the footer and pages with gated content, such as guides, white papers, and others.
+Add the subscription sign-up form to all the relevant pages of your website.
+Some of the most effective places to include your widget in are: the homepage, the blog, the footer, and pages with gated content, such as guides, white papers, and others.

 Don’t buy email lists

 Giving in to the temptation of buying email addresses will result in the same scenario.
-Buying email contacts from third parties is one of the most widely used methods to generate a contact list.
-Many companies still believe that an email contact list must be as large as possible in order to have relevant success.
-This is by no means true, trust us.
+Purchasing email contacts from third parties is still very popular because many companies still believe that an email contact list must be as large as possible to be successful.
+This is by no means true; trust us.
 Buying contact lists is essentially a waste of money.

 Create newsletter landing pages

-Aside from adding a widget on your site or a dedicated landing page, there are other ways of growing your email list, such us promoting it on your social media platforms, incentivising existing subscribers to share or encouraging people to join at events or at your physical store.
+There are other ways of growing your email lists, such as promoting it on your social media platforms, incentivizing existing subscribers to share, or encouraging people to join at events or your physical store.